A common question is “What exercise is best to do?”

 - Improved mood

-This is the best way to prevent pain from reoccurring in the future & will help with their overall health & wellbeing.
+It also is a great way to prevent pain from reoccurring in the future & will help your overall health & wellbeing.

 There can be a range of reasons for starting to exercise.

 After having a painful back or neck episode, most patients are focused on “What can I do to prevent that from coming back” – and that is a fair reason to want to get active – to prevent pain.

 - Fitness for a specific event E.g. 10km run

 Having a clear goal in mind will allow you to be more motivated in that exercise, it will also direct what type of exercise which may be more suited to you.